 How is sinusitis diagnosed?

-To diagnose sinusitis, your doctor will discuss your symptoms and examine your nose for swelling and drainage and your face for swelling over the cheekbone area.
+To diagnose sinusitis, your doctor will discuss your symptoms and examine your nose for swelling and drainage.
 Your personal history is most important in diagnosing sinusitis.

-Some patients may have conditions that require referral to a specialist, such as an ear, nose and throat (ENT) physician.
+Some patients may have conditions that may need to be referred to a specialist, such as an ear, nose, and throat (ENT) physician.
 Additional diagnostic tests may be needed.
-Tests for these more complicated cases may include sinus X-rays, allergy testing, CT scan of the sinuses or nasal endoscopy.
-Nasal endoscopy is a procedure that allows doctors to look directly inside the nose and sinus cavities.
+Tests for these more complicated cases may include cultures, allergy testing, CT scan of the sinuses, or nasal endoscopy.
+Nasal endoscopy allows doctors to look directly inside the nose to see sinus drainage pathways.

 How is sinusitis treated?

 Acute sinusitis.
-If you have a simple sinusitis infection, your health care provider may recommend treatment with decongestants like Sudafed and steam inhalations alone, as most sinusitis is viral.
+If you have a simple sinusitis infection, your health care provider may recommend treatment with decongestants like Sudafed and over-the-counter medications for cold and allergy, nasal saline irrigation, and drinking fluids (as most sinusitis is viral).

 Will I need to make lifestyle changes?

-Smoking is never recommended, but if you do smoke, strongly consider a smoking cessation program, as this may be the main reason you have sinus infections.
+Smoking is never recommended, but if you do smoke, strongly consider a program to help you stop smoking, as this may be the main reason you have sinus infections.
 No special diet is required, but drinking extra fluids helps to thin nasal secretions.

 What are the symptoms of the common cold?

-An upper respiratory infection, also known as the common cold, is usually caused by a virus that infects the nose and throat.
+An upper respiratory infection (the common cold) is usually caused by a virus that infects the nose and throat.
+Most upper respiratory infections are not bacterial and do not respond to antibiotics.
 A cold may cause swelling in the sinuses, preventing the outflow of mucus.

 Cold symptoms include nasal congestion, runny nose, post-nasal drip (drop-by-drop release of nasal fluid into the back of the throat), headache, achiness, and fatigue.
-Cough and fever may also accompany these symptoms.
+Cough and fever may also go along with these symptoms.

 What is the harm in getting an antibiotic for a common cold?